 A hit-and-run accident is defined as one in which a driver intentionally leaves the scene before helping any injured victims or providing any contact information.
 Not only is leaving the scene irresponsible and uncaring, but it is also against the law, whether or not the driver who drives away was at fault for the accident or not.
 A driver who has hit another vehicle (car, motorcycle, bicycle, skateboard), an object, a sizable animal, or a pedestrian, is considered to have committed a crime if he or she just drives off.
 This is true even if the driver has hit a parked car.
 In that case, you are required by law to leave a note for the owner with your contact information.

-Reasons for Drivers to Flee the Scene of an Accident
+Reasons for New Jersey Drivers to Flee the Scene of a Car Accident

 How Nagel Rice Will Help You Get the Compensation You Deserve